Portainer CE

 What is Portainer CE?

-• Multi-environment support: Manage multiple Docker, Swarm, Kubernetes, and ACI environments from a single interface.
+• Multi-environment support: Portainer CE supports multiple environments, including Docker, Swarm, Kubernetes, and ACI.

 Installation Guide

-Before installing Portainer CE, ensure your system meets the following requirements:
+Before installing Portainer CE, ensure that you have the following:

 Installation Steps